gakimball/spacedoc/docs/usage.md

     -h, --help               output usage information
     -V, --version            output the version number
-    -s, --source <glob>      Glob of files to process -t, --template <file>    Handlebars template to use -a, --adapters <items>   Adapters to use
+    -s, --source <glob>      Glob of files to process -t, --template <file>    Pug template to use
+    -a, --adapters <items>   Adapters to use
-    -d, --dest <folder>      Folder to output HTML to -m, --marked <file>      Path to a Marked renderer instance -h, --handlebars <file>  Path to a Handlebars instance
+    -d, --dest <folder>      Folder to output HTML to -m, --marked <file>      Path to a Marked renderer instance
 ```

 ## Next